On Air Now

 This year there is reduced ticket prices to £7 per adult, £5 concessions (OAP and 10-16 year olds) and children under 10 are free with a paying adult.

-Paul thinks there are reasons for the recent lower numbers:
+Paul thinks there are reasons why turn-out to the event has been down in recent years:

 "I think sadly there's not as many older folks still around now from the second World War.

-"So we're really relying heavily on veterans from other campaigns, Falklands and especially now the as myself from the Afghan campaigns.
-So yeah, we're, we would like to encourage those people who might not.
-Usually attendees to to come along and boost our numbers.
-There's a lot going on in the world and there people still need to remember those who have made the ultimate sacrifice.
+"So we're really relying heavily on veterans from other campaigns, Falklands and especially now, from the Afghan campaigns.
+So yeah, we would like to encourage those people who might not usually attend to come along and boost our numbers.
+There's a lot going on in the world and people still need to remember those who have made the ultimate sacrifice.

-"So yes they, they should be coming along and paying their respects."
+"So yes they should be coming along and paying their respects."

 Did you find this article useful?